superalpine/superalpine/README.md

 # Super Alpine

-The Super Alpine website.
+The Super Alpine website for the magazine and store.
+Alpine life + times.

 ## Built With

-* [Sublime Text](https://www.sublimetext.com) - Hand coded, no JS or frameworks used.
+* [Sublime Text](https://www.sublimetext.com) - Hand coded, no frameworks used.

 ## Authors